*Note that you can use skinless legs and breast if you wish however, ensure that you have enough liquid to ensure plenty of gravy.

 - Preheat your Fornetto to 220C (425F).

-- Using a small amount of olive oil, grease the bottom of the bread cloche and line entirely with the rings of potatoes.
+- Using a small amount of olive oil, grease the bottom of the bread cloche (or tajine) and line entirely with the rings of potatoes.

 - Mix the Ras El Hannout with the chicken stock thoroughly and set aside.